EvaisaDev/noita-arena/README.md

 - A card system which can be enabled where players get to pick a card whenever the round ends.
 - Different types of shops which can be finetuned all the way.
 - Lobby presets
-- Configurable spell blacklist
-- Configurable perk blacklist
+- Configurable blacklists
 - In-game scoreboard
 - Ready indicator
+- Custom map support
+- Skin editor
+- Cosmetics
+- Too many lobby settings to list.
 - Probably a lot of things I forgot about

-**This mod is still considered in Beta, if you want to give feedback [join the discord](https://discord.com/invite/zJyUSHGcme)**
+**If you want to give feedback [join the discord](https://discord.com/invite/zJyUSHGcme)**

 You can support my work @[https://ko-fi.com/evaisa](https://ko-fi.com/evaisa)